benjaminselfridge/model-checking/doc/ModelChecking2.md

 In this section, we will examine the problem of model checking multiple programs running in parallel, which all have access to the same global variable environment.
-We will use the language developed thus far to express each individual program, and then we will define a function to convert a *parallel* program (which is just a collection of sequential programs) into a transition system.
+We will use MIG express each individual program, and then we will define a function to convert a parallel program into a transition system.

-A *parallel program* is just an array of sequential programs with a shared environment:
+A *parallel program* is just a `Vector` of sequential programs with a shared environment:

 ``` {.haskell .literate}